Researcher FAQs

 Q: What is the cost to use the LTC Data Cooperative data?

-A: The Long-Term Data Cooperative provides researchers only the data required to execute their research goals and aims as approved by their IRB.
-Standard Domain files are available at no cost to the researcher, while cohort customizations are completed at the cost of the researcher.
-Customization requirements are defined by the researcher (e.g., identification of diagnoses, medications, facility restriction).
-For more information, please refer to the document titled Cohort Customization Menu.
+A: Standard data access is available at no cost to the researcher.
+This is the level of access that most observational studies will require.
+Cohort customizations are completed at the cost of the researcher and are defined by the researcher (e.g., identification of diagnoses, medications, facility restriction).
+For more information, including a full definition of standard data access, please refer to the document titled Cost of Additional Services.

 Q: What are the criteria that the Research Review Committee uses to evaluate applications?